 Hello!
-I'm Jasper Espejo, freelance website designer from the Philippines, at your service!
+I'm Jasper Espejo, freelance website designer from the Philippines, here to help you!

-I've been delivering professional WordPress design and development to clients around the world since 2007.
-And this is my story on how I got started...
+I have been delivering professional WordPress design and development services to clients around the world since 2007.
+This is how I started...

 I grew up in Vigan, a town about 8 hours by bus north of Metro Manila, the capital city of the Philippines.
 Vigan is a beautiful town, listed as one of UNESCO’s World Heritage Village because of the Spanish colonial houses and the old baroque church in the town center, all dating back from the 16th century.

-In college, I studied Medical Technology but I realized later on that I did not enjoy being around sick people.
-After graduation, I took another course in Fine Arts.
-But after a few years hanging out with other artists, I learned that there’s not much money in it if you're in a small city like Baguio and unless you’re exceptionally talented.
+In college, I studied Medical Technology but I realized belatedly during my internship that I did not really enjoy being around sick people.
+After graduation, I took a certificate in Fine Arts.
+After a few years hanging out with other artists, I learned that there’s not much money in it unless you’re exceptionally talented.

 My career’s turning point came when I went to work for the late Santiago Bose.
 Helping him create his large paintings in the late 90s was the peak of my short stint in the arts.
 Santi was keen on incorporating digitally manipulated images in his artworks, so he let me play with his laptop’s image editing program to produce images that were eventually transferred by acrylic gloss to stretched canvas and painted over.
 To accomplish the work, I became proficient in Corel Paint and, later, Adobe Photoshop to scan and digitally manipulate images.